andrewrgoss/andrewrgoss.com/content/post/udemy_java_masterclass.md

 <a href="https://www.udemy.com/java-the-complete-java-developer-course" target="_blank">COURSE LINK</a><br>
 <hr>

+I have completed numerous sections of this course to improve my core knowledge of Java.
+One of the reasons I frequently choose <a href="https://www.udemy.com" target="_blank">Udemy</a> for my learning needs is that it offers a one-time cost (as opposed to monthly recurring charges) for lifetime access to the course content.<br><br>

 ##### Other Learning Resources
 <a href="https://docs.oracle.com/javase/tutorial/java/index.html" target="_blank">Oracle Java™ Tutorials -- Trail: Learning the Java Language</a>